MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/modernize-mainframe-data-to-azure-content.md

 The following dataflow outlines a process for modernizing a mainframe data tier.
 It corresponds to the preceding diagram.

-1. **On-premises data gateway**

-   The [on-premises data gateway](/data-integration/gateway) serves as a bridge.
-It provides enhanced-security data transfer between mainframe on-premises data and Azure services.
+1. The [on-premises data gateway](/data-integration/gateway) provides enhanced-security data transfer between mainframe on-premises data and Azure services.

-1. **Object conversion**

-   The object conversion process extracts object definitions from source objects.
+1. The object conversion process extracts object definitions from source objects.
 The definitions are then converted into corresponding objects on the target data store.

    -	[SQL Server Migration Assistant](/sql/ssma/sql-server-migration-assistant) for Db2 migrates schemas and data from IBM Db2 databases to Azure databases.
    - Managed Data Provider for Host Files converts objects by: